• Image-25

 • West Hollywood Library Cultural Programming Application

-• The West Hollywood Library is owned by the City of West Hollywood and operate by the LA County Library.
+• The West Hollywood Library is owned by the City of West Hollywood and operated by the LA County Library.

 There are opportunities for cultural exhibitions and programs within the public areas of the West Hollywood Library Facility.
 Proposals submited via this application are reviewed by the Library Cultural Programming Committee (LCPC) approximately 3-4 times per year.